jweissman/orsino/docs/mm.md

 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>

 ### Satyr
-_Wandering Fey from the forest, 45 years old.
-They are of average build with dark hair, dark eyes and an unreadable disposition._
+_Wandering Fey from the forest, 49 years old.
+They are of slim build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|